leonardykris/start-here/03_Compete/README.md

 - [UN Women: United We Hack](http://unitedwehack.com/)
 - [Budweiser's Dream Brewery Hackathon](http://singapore.impacthub.net/dream-brewery-hackathon)

 Most of hackathon projects are submitted to a platform where it can be evaluated by panel of judges, this include [Hackathon.io](http://hackathon.io) (mostly for AngelHack related events) or [Devpost](http://devpost.com/).
 You can check an example of a judged project [here](http://www.hackathon.io/moneyremaid).
+Attending hackathon is a great activity that enables you to meet people from various fields.
+They're often segregated into general roles like:

+- Back End Developer
+- Front End Developer
+- Business Developer
+- Designer

+Each of these roles have different responsibilities.

 Back to [Home Page](../README.md)